Cyborgscode/Personal-Voice-Assistent/README.md

 To have ChatGPT support, you need an account at open.ai.

-If you do not directly talk to PVA(ientified by your keyword) or have a REACTION pattern in place, everything you say, will be send to Open.AI
+If you do not directly talk to PVA(identified by your keyword) or have a REACTION pattern in place, everything you say, will be send to Open.AI

 **Because of it, this feature is disabled by default.
 It will violate our privacy for sure!**